mceballos123/mceballos123/README.md

 ## Hi, I'm Martin 🤺👾

-SWE @San Jose State University and member @Software and Computer Engineering Society(SCE) and @Society of Latino Engineers and Scientists (SOLES)
+SWE @SJSU and Officer @Software and Computer Engineering Society(SCE) and @Society of Latino Engineers and Scientists (SOLES)

 ## Experience